ucdavisdatalab/workshop_intro_to_remote_computing/chapters/02_connecting-to-a-server.md

 ````

 will copy a `BlueMarble1972.jpg` file from the current directory on the local
-computer into the `Images` directory in the testuser account on the testserver
+computer into the `Images` directory in the `testuser` account on the
-server.
-Remote paths start from the remote user's home directory, unless they
+`testserver` server.
+Remote paths are relative to the remote user's home
-start with a `/`, which indicates that they start from the root directory of
+directory, unless they start with a `/` (forward slash), which indicates that
-the remote server's file system.
-When a local or remote destination path
+they are relative to the remote server's root directory.
+When a local or remote
-identifies a directory, the destination file will be created in that
+destination path identifies a directory, the destination file will be created in
-destination directory with the same name as the source file.
+that destination directory with the same name as the source file.
 The command

 ````
 me@mypc$ scp testuser@testserver:Images/BlueMarble1972.jpg .
 ````

 will do the exact opposite, copying `BlueMarble1972.jpg` from the `Images`
-directory under the testuser account's home directory on server testserver to
+directory under the `testuser` account's home directory on server `testserver`
-the current directory on the local computer.
-The `.` at the end of the command
+to the current directory on the local computer.
+The `.` at the end of the
-line is UNIX shorthand for the current directory, and thus tells `scp` to give
+command line is UNIX shorthand for the current directory, and thus tells `scp`
-the destination file the same name as the source file, and to store it in the
+to give the destination file the same name as the source file, and to store it
-current directory on the local computer.
-Equivalently, one could have specified
+in the current directory on the local computer.
+Equivalently, one could have
-the name of the destination file explicitly:
+specified the name of the destination file explicitly:

 ````
 me@mypc$ scp testuser@testserver:Images/BlueMarble1972.jpg BlueMarble1972.jpg
 ````

-`scp` also supports wildcards in source paths to copy more than one file at a
+`scp` also supports wildcards like `*` in source paths to copy more than one
-time.
-For example,
+file at a time:

 ````
 me@mypc$ scp testuser@testserver:Images/*.jpeg Images/
 ````

 will copy all JPEG files (or, rather, files whose names end in `.jpeg`)
-contained in testuser's `Images` directory on the remote server to the `Images`
+contained in `testuser`'s `Images` directory on server `testserver` to the
-directory on the local computer.
+`Images` directory on the local computer.

 Like `cp`, `scp` supports recursive copying of entire directory hierarchies
 using the `-r` (*lowercase* r for "recursive") option (note that the equivalent